fox-archives/dotshellextract/README.md

 }
 ```

-The annotated aliases and functions will be extracted
+The annotated aliases and functions will be extracted into a file specifically for 'root' and 'user'

 ```sh
 # shellcheck shell=bash